alex-mccombie/resume_readme/README.md

 		- data analysis integrations with excel and MYOB
 		- licence scans. photo ID, licence renewal management
 		- KPI tracking, project management.

-This system was kept online 24/7 for over a decade, and was used by dozens of companies to calculate millions of dollars of wages for thousands of staff.
-We provided logistics support for events such as the Big Day Out, the Grand Prix, Splendour in the Grass and Mardigras.
+	- This system was solidly online 24/7 for over a decade
+	- Used by dozens of companies to calculate millions of dollars of wages for thousands of staff.
+	- Provided logistics support for events such as the Big Day Out, the Grand Prix, Splendour in the Grass and Mardigras.

  ---

-> Pioneera - Networked Sentiment Analysis
+> Pioneera - Networked Sentiment Analysis - Analyst Coder
 - Pioneera is dedicated to preventing burnout and stress in the workplace.
-- Working on a networked system of applications, serverless functions and microservices
+- Worked on a networked system of applications, serverless functions and microservices
 - OAuth connections to slack, google and microsoft messaging platforms.
 - Linguistic analysis of staff communications to guide stress management.
 - Running in google cloud, with docker containers, pub-sub, serverless functions.